fenago/rabbitmq-jupyterlab/Lab_3_cb.md

-By default, the web application uses `guest`/`guest` as the RabbitMQ users\' username/password.
+By default, the web application uses `guest`/`guest` as the RabbitMQ users' username/password.
 Web management is very intuitive, and you can manage queues, exchanges, users, connections, and virtual hosts and also send and receive messages.